socadk/design-practice-repository/activities/DPR-TacticDDD.md

 Aggregates are object clusters serving as storage units, preserving consistency invariants (e.g., an order and its items).
 All entities and value objects in this aggregate are stored in and loaded from the database together.[^1] Entities have an identity and a life cycle; while value objects do not and are immutable.
 Services contain logic that cannot be easily assigned to a single entity.

-[^1]: In ["The Anatomy Of Domain-Driven Design"](https://leanpub.com/theanatomyofdomain-drivendesign), S. Millet and S. Knight define Aggregate like this: "A single object graph may closely relate to the real domain, but it does not make for an effective model.
+[^1]: In ["The Anatomy Of Domain-Driven Design"](https://leanpub.com/theanatomyofdomain-drivendesign), Scott Millet and Samuel Knight define Aggregate like this: "A single object graph may closely relate to the real domain, but it does not make for an effective model.
 Treating the model as a single consistency boundary in a collaborative domain can lead to conflict for changes that are completely unrelated. [...]
 Therefore: Decompose large objects structures into smaller objects groupings called aggregates which are based around invariants (business rules).
 An aggregate is a unit of consistency ensuring transactional boundaries are set at the right level of granularity to ensure a usable application by avoiding blocking at the database level."

 The following CRC card outlines the responsibilities and collaborations of Aggregate Roots (i.e., the root entities in an Aggregate):